SwanHubX/SwanLab-Docs/en/api/py-openapi.md

 # `swanlab.OpenApi`

-Based on SwanLab's cloud capabilities, the SDK provides access to **Open API** functionality, allowing users to programmatically operate and retrieve metadata related to experiments, projects, and workspaces in the cloud environment from their local environment.
+Based on SwanLab's cloud capabilities, the SDK provides access to **Open API** functionality, allowing users to programmatically operate and retrieve resources related to experiments, projects, and workspaces in the cloud environment from their local environment.

 Through Open API, users can: